 b.
 Production Pattern Making:

 The counter sample is made for bulk production, followed by the approved sample.
 In Production, a pattern takes an additional extra measurement with exact or actual size is known as allowance.
-Allowance is essential for bulk production, it could be added manually or by computer.
-It’s often known as a working pattern.

 c.
 Grading:

-Stepwise increase or decrease of master pattern according to different sizes, is called grading.
+Stepwise increase or decrease of master pattern according to different sizes is called grading.
 In bulk garments, production grading is an important issue in maintaining the size ratio of the production.
-It’s graded according to the buyer’s instructions.

 d.
 Marker Making: